 As featured here, my flower collection has an uplifting feel which has been much needed during these challenging times, whereas my abstract work, is inspired by places I have lived, as well as some of the emotional journeys I’ve been on.
 I hope both will capture your imagination and bring a smile to your face.

-If you’d like to see how my collection is progressing why not visit my Instagram page
+If you’d like to see how my collection is progressing why not follow me on Instagram

 In 2022’s festival I will be welcoming Holly and Lauren back, as well as 6 new artists who’s work I also absolutely love.
 Check out the below information for a quick sneak peak!